yiisoft/config/README.md

 $webConfig = $config->get('web');
 ```

-`config-plugin-source-dir` points to where to read configs from for the package the option is specified for.
+`source-directory` points to where to read configs from for the package the option is specified for.
 The option
 is read for all packages.
 The value is a path relative to where package `composer.json` is.
 Default value is `/config`.

-> Warning: `config-plugin-source-dir` is not implemented yet.

 ## Commands